Que hacer en londres antes de irte

 Rest of the year: Monday, Wednesday, Friday and Sunday

-Here you have the website with detailed information and the best points from where to see it.
+Here's the website with detailed information and the best places to watch it.

 5. TRAFALGAR SQUARE

-The most central and largest square in London, the point where Kilometer 0 of the city is, and where you can reach several points (Buckingham, Big Ben, Covent Garden, Piccadilly).
+The largest and most central square in London, the point where the city's kilometer 0 is located, and where you can reach several points (Buckingham, Big Ben, Covent Garden, Piccadilly).

-It is also the place where the National Gallery , London's pictorial museum par excellence, and the National Portrait Gallery , the largest collection of portraits in Europe, are located.
-Two different museums, despite the similarity of their name and both free.
+It's also home to the National Gallery , London's premier art museum, and the National Portrait Gallery , Europe's largest collection of portraits.
+Despite their similar names, they're both free.

-We recommend that you reserve your ticket before your visit, to ensure that you will be able to enter (it's free!).
+I recommend booking a ticket before your visit to ensure you'll be able to get in (it's free!).

-If you are interested in curiosities, we leave you two: one about what painting you have to see in the National Gallery that you are going to see much more on your trip than you think, and another about one of the statues in this great square .
+If you're interested in curiosities, I'll leave you with two: one about a painting you have to see in the National Gallery , which you'll see much more on your trip than you think, and another about one of the statues in this great square .

 6. LEICESTER SQUARE AND PICCADILLY CIRCUS

-One next to the other: the cinema square and the more modern square, New York style, with large advertising screens on its façade.
+Side by side: the cinema square and the more modern, New York-style square with large advertising screens on its facade.
 The nerve center of the city of London.

-By the way, if you are interested in Harry Potter, we are experts, so you can consult our Harry Potter tour , which begins in this area, since one of the most legendary scenes in the saga was filmed there.
+By the way, if you're interested in Harry Potter, I'm an expert, so you can check out our Harry Potter tour , which starts in this area, since one of the most legendary scenes from the saga was filmed there.

-And, speaking of cinema, remember that in Leicester Square you will find bronze statues of film characters.
-Are you going to find them all?
+And speaking of cinema, remember that you'll find bronze statues of movie characters in Leicester Square.
+Will you find them all?
 Some are hidden, so it's not that easy.

 7. SOHO

-A walk through London's Soho is essential.
-The most eclectic and dynamic part of the city, there you will find Chinatown , the Chinese neighborhood, with a thousand restaurants and places to eat, many local or independent shops, the LGBT neighborhood and Carnaby Street , a beautiful, colorful and central street that yes or yes you must visit.
+A stroll through London's Soho is a must.
+The most eclectic and dynamic part of the city, you'll find Chinatown , with thousands of restaurants and places to eat, many local and independent shops, the LGBT neighborhood, and Carnaby Street , a beautiful, colorful, and central street that you absolutely must visit.

-It also connects with Regent's Street , and Oxford Street , London's shopping streets, if you want to go shopping.
+It also connects to Regent's Street and Oxford Street , London's shopping streets, if you want to go shopping.

-And you can visit some legendary stores, like Liberty .
-If you want to know more about this store, we leave you information here .
+And you can visit some iconic stores, like Liberty .
+If you'd like to learn more about this store, we've got information here .

 EAST/CITY OF LONDON AND SOUTHBANK